"Frankenbuilding" a thing of the past for Ardrossan Elementary students - FortSaskOnline.com

 Ardrossan Elementary opened its doors to students for the first time back on September 4, the new structure replacing an older school located on the same site.

-The school’s Grade 6 students acted as MCs for the event, sharing the spotlight with a number of local officials including EIPS board chair Trina Boymook, Elder Wilson Bearhead, Strathcona-Sherwood Park MLA Estefania Cortes-Vargas and Strathcona County mayor Rod Frank.
+Some of the school’s Grade 6 students acted as MCs for the event, sharing the spotlight with a number of local officials including EIPS board chair Trina Boymook, Elder Wilson Bearhead, Strathcona-Sherwood Park MLA Estefania Cortes-Vargas and Strathcona County mayor Rod Frank.

 Funding for the K- 6 replacement school was announced in 2014.
 The original school, a blend of newer and older structures, was partly demolished to make way for the new building.